GuideNepalFamilyEducationBudgetPersonal Finance

 Stage 6 — Healthcare across all years

 Government Health Insurance Programme: per Kathmandu Post coverage, the base premium is Rs 3,500/year for a family of 5, with Rs 700 per additional member for an additional Rs 20,000 in coverage.
-It's a wide, thin net.
+A wide, thin net.

 Private family health insurance: Rs 20,000–70,000/year for family plans depending on coverage and pre-existing conditions.
 The premium scales steeply with hospitalisation cover above Rs 5 lakh.